-The Restoration : There are six dams on the Parker River, five of which are in need of some fish passage improvements to increase anadromous fish populations.
-A preliminary survey by the U.S. Fish and Wildlife Service suggests that new fishways should be installed in two of the dams, one existing fishway should be enlarged, and improvements to downstream passage should be made at the three other dams.
-Through the NOAA Community-Based Restoration Program, NOAA Fisheries staff, the FishAmerica Foundation are working with their local project partners to repair and provide fish passage over the Main Street and Central Street Dams.
-(Details on reverse side.)
+The Restoration: There are six dams on the Parker River, five of which are in need of some fish passage improvements to increase anadromous fish populations.
+A preliminary survey by the U.S. Fish and Wildlife Service suggests that new fishways should be installed in two of the dams, one existing fishway should be enlarged, and improvements to downstream Alewife (Alosa pseudoharengus) passage should be made at the three other dams.
+Through the NOAA Community-Based Restoration Program, NOAA Fisheries staff, the FishAmerica Foundation and their local project partners are working in concert with local community members to repair and provide fish passage over the Main Street and Central Street Dams.